-The first Chinese scientist who edited genes in a human embryo for the first time in the world is missing, and the location of the baby is unknown
+The world's first Chinese scientist to edit a human embryo is missing, and the whereabouts of the baby are unknown

-In 2018, a Chinese scientist announced that the world's first experiment to manipulate genes in human fertilized eggs using a technique for editing genome sequences.
-The announcement has received great criticism from around the world, revealing that the Chinese government has targeted scientists.
-However, it has been reported that even after 10 months since the scientists disappeared, the scientists' whereabouts were unknown, and the twin babies, who became the world's first designer babies, were losing their whereabouts.
+In 2018, Chinese scientists announced that they conducted the world's first experiment to genetically manipulate fertilized human eggs using genome sequence editing technology.
+The announcement has received a great deal of criticism from around the world, revealing that the Chinese government has targeted scientists.
+However, even 10 months after the scientist disappeared, the whereabouts of the scientist are unknown, and it is reported that the twin babies who became the world's first designer babies are also missing.

-In November 2018, Nanjing University of Science and Technology biologist He Jiankui announced on YouTube that `` Genetic editing technology CRISPR / Cas-9 birthed twin girls with HIV resistance congenitally. '' .
-Later, at an international conference held in Hong Kong in late November 2018, he officially announced his research results.
-However, immediately after the announcement at the international conference, scientists from around the world issued a joint statement stating that he should verify his genetic editing experiments, along with a strong criticism of his research team.
+In November 2018, Southern University of Science and Technology biologist He Jiankui announced on YouTube that 'the gene editing technology CRISPR / Cas-9 has given birth to twin girls who are congenitally HIV resistant.' ..
+After that, at an international conference held in Hong Kong in late November 2018, Mr. Ka officially announced his research results.
+However, shortly after the presentation at the international conference, scientists around the world issued a joint statement saying, 'We should verify Mr. Ka's gene editing experiments,' along with strong criticism of Mr. Ka's research team.

-Mr. He said, “Data for gene editing experiments will be made public in the future.”
-However, in response to the concentration of criticism from all over the world, the Chinese government ordered Mr. He to stop research.
-It turns out.
+Mr. Ka said, 'We plan to release the data of the gene editing experiment eventually.'
+However, in response to the concentration of criticism from all over the world, the Chinese government ordered Mr. Ka to stop the research.
+It turned out.

-Chinese government orders scientist team claiming `` the birth of the world's first genetically edited baby'' to stop research-GIGAZINE
+Chinese government orders a team of scientists claiming 'the birth of the world's first gene-edited baby' to stop research --GIGAZINE

-Chinese scientists who confirmed the existence of genome-edited twins in China and conducted clinical experiments are subject to police investigation-GIGAZINE
+Chinese scientists who confirmed the existence of genome-edited twins in China and conducted clinical trials are subject to police investigation --GIGAZINE

-Jennifer Dauna, who conducts CRISPR / Cas9 research at the University of California, Berkeley, said, “The moratorium is no longer enough and regulation is needed,” and the next experiment in which Russian scientists already edit genes in human embryos.
-Pointed out that it has proposed that all national regulators should not allow such experiments.
-Mr. Dauna said, “The temptation to tinker with the DNA of embryos, eggs, and sperm does not go away.”
+Jennifer Dauna, a CRISPR / Cas9 researcher at the University of California, Berkeley, said, 'The moratorium is no longer sufficient and needs regulation,' and the next experiment in which Russian scientists already edit the genes of human embryos.
+He pointed out that he was proposing and demanded that regulators in all countries not allow such experiments.
+'The temptation to tinker with embryo, egg, and sperm DNA remains,' Dauna said.

 in Science, Posted by log1i_yk